Al McAffrey: Political career

 McAffrey was the Democratic nominee for the United States House of Representatives in 2014 in Oklahoma's 5th congressional district.
 He unsuccessfully ran again in 2016.

 Community service

 McAffrey is a strong supporter of AIDS awareness.
 He is a board member of the Regional AIDS Intercommunity Network-Oklahoma (RAIN) and is serving on the Advisory Council for the AIDS Walk in Oklahoma City.
 He is also an active member of the Diversity Business Association.

 Personal

-An openly gay man, McAffrey was the first openly LGBT person elected to serve in the Oklahoma Legislature.
+McAffrey, a gay man, was the first openly LGBT person elected to serve in the Oklahoma Legislature.
 A father of three daughters and grandfather of eight grandchildren, McAffrey lives in Oklahoma City.
 He is a member of St. Paul's Episcopal Cathedral in Oklahoma City and is active in the Mesta Park Neighborhood Association.
 McAffrey also serves as a voting member of the Choctaw Nation.
 He resides in downtown Oklahoma City.